No script

 3. Admire Bruck House inside and out

-In the centre of Union Square there's a small park where you can sit and enjoy this peaceful place where locals like to hang out.
+In the centre of Union Square, there's a small park where you can sit and enjoy this peaceful place where locals like to hang out.
 Or take a seat at the many cafes and restaurants you'll find here.
+It's also a perfect spot for people watching, soaking in the lively atmosphere and observing daily life in the square.

 4. Hop on the tram in Liberty Square

-In Romanian called Piata Libertăţii here you'll find the Old City Hall building of Timisoara.
+In Romanian called Piata Libertăţii, Liberty Square is the second-oldest square in Timisoara and features several important historical buildings.
+Here you’ll find the Old City Hall, also known as the town hall, which stands as a key landmark in the square.
+The square also showcases the Garrison Command and the Military Casino, both notable for their Baroque architecture.
 The Museum of the Revolution is also here and serves as a solemn memorial, preserving the memory of the events in December 1989 when peaceful demonstrators confronted the repressive forces of the Romanian communist regime.

 5. Victory Square, where the communist revolution started

-Piaţa Victoriei is the most important place in the city center and it’s where the communist revolution started in the city - which later spread to the rest of the country.
+Piaţa Victoriei, also known as Opera Square due to the presence of the opera house, is the most important place in the city centre and serves as the heart of Timisoara.
+It’s where the communist revolution started in the city, which later spread to the rest of the country, and where Timisoara was proclaimed the first city free of communism in Romania on December 20, 1989.

-What started as a gathering of angry citizens quickly turned for the worst.
-Local authorities trying to contain the protest from spreading called in the army who eventually opened fire on the unarmed civilians.
+What started as a gathering of angry citizens quickly turned for the worse.
+Local authorities, trying to stop the protest from spreading, called in the army, which eventually opened fire on the unarmed civilians.

-But now this is a popular place for locals to go on a walk and have a good time.
-You’ll see many beautiful buildings on both sides of the central alley which turns into a small roses park during the warm season.
+Today, this is a popular spot for locals to take a walk and enjoy themselves.
+You'll find many buildings with beautiful architecture lining both sides of the central alley, which transforms into a small rose park during the warm season.
+Here, you can also see the National Theatre and Opera, as well as the Metropolitan Cathedral.

 6. Attend a concert at the Romanian Opera House